-Second, Bergin et al. (2006, p.
-4) conclude that in a sequence of PWT cross sections every 5 years between 1950 and 1995, the relationship has gradually strengthened, "with the slope estimate roughly quadrupling in size over half a century."
+every 5 years between 1950 and 1995, the relationship has gradually strengthened, "with the slope estimate roughly quadrupling in size over half a century."
 Why the Penn effect has strengthened over time remains a question of active research.
 According to one straightforward explanation rooted in the underlying BS effect, the consumption expenditure share for non-tradables has increased over time.
-However, in fact, in 1950 traded shares of output were lower both than in 1913 or in 2000 (Taylor and Taylor, 2004).
-Rather, recent approaches to endogenise BS effects (see especially Bergin et al., 2006) start out with the hypothesis that declining trade costs increase tradability, such as in models of heterogeneous firms and trade (Melitz, 2003).9
+However, in fact, in 1950 traded shares of output were lower both than in 1913 and in 2000 (Taylor and Taylor, 2004).
+Rather, recent approaches to endogenise BS effects (see especially Bergin et al., 2006) start out with the hypothesis that declining trade costs increase tradability, such as in models of heterogeneous firms and trade (Melitz, 2003).

-Because of the relatively small number of cross-sectional observations, however, we are unable to strictly explore the between variation of the price-productivity relationship.
+Because of the relatively small number of cross-sectional observations, however, we are unable to thoroughly explore the between variation of the price-productivity relationship.
 We rather compromise by running a panel OLS regression with period-fixed effects; this controls for plausibly important time-specific country-invariant unobserved heterogeneity with the implication that synchronised business cycles are captured to better proxy productivity with PPP-adjusted per capita income, y.